maplibre/maplibre-react-native/packages/react-native-app/README.md

 # MapLibre React Native Example App

-This is an app to demonstrate the possibilities of `@maplibre/maplibre-react-native`.
+This is an app to demonstrate the possibilities of `@maplibre/maplibre-react-native` within React Native.

 > [!NOTE]
 > This app is configured through a monorepo for easy native development of the library.
 Follow the [Getting Started](/docs/GettingStarted.md) guide for regular installation steps.